txaj/puppet-module-collectd/README.md

  * `modulepath` is path to Python modules, this is global setting for all Python modules
  * `modules` a Hash containing configuration of Python modules, where the key is the module name
  * `options` shared settings for all Python modules (see [documentation](https://collectd.org/documentation/manpages/collectd-python.5.shtml) for more details)
+ * `globals` Unlike most other plugins, this one should set `Globals true`.
+This will cause collectd to export the name of all objects in the Python interpreter for all plugins to see.
+If you don't do this or your platform does not support it, the embedded interpreter will start anyway but you won't be able to load certain Python modules, e.g. "time".

 NOTE: Since `v3.4.0` the syntax of this plugin has changed.
 Make sure to update your existing configuration.
 Now you can specify multiple Python modules at once: